How to Replace the Samsung DA97-15217B Ice Maker — Step-by-Step Guide

 • Samsung RSH1DTBP series

-This is not an exhaustive list.
-If your model is not listed, contact Samsung customer service with your complete model number to verify compatibility.
-The model number is typically located on a sticker inside the refrigerator, often on the interior wall near the top.
+This list isn’t exhaustive.
+If your model isn’t listed, reach out to Samsung customer service with your complete model number to verify compatibility.
+You can usually find the model number on a sticker inside the refrigerator, often near the top of the interior wall.

 Symptoms That Indicate You Need to Replace the DA97-15217B Ice Maker

-Before replacing your ice maker module, confirm that the symptoms you’re experiencing genuinely indicate ice maker failure rather than other refrigerator issues.
+Before you decide to replace your ice maker, confirm that the symptoms you’re experiencing are indeed indicative of ice maker failure rather than other refrigerator issues.

-• No ice production: The refrigerator has been running normally for 24+ hours with water supply connected, but the ice bin remains empty
+• No ice production: The refrigerator has been running for over 24 hours with the water supply connected, but the ice bin remains empty.

-• Intermittent ice production: The ice maker occasionally produces ice but long periods pass without any ice ejection
+• Intermittent ice production: The ice maker occasionally produces ice but then stops for long periods.

-• Unusual grinding or buzzing sounds: Loud mechanical noises coming from the ice maker compartment during the ice-making cycle, often indicating a seized ejector motor
+• Unusual grinding or buzzing sounds: Loud mechanical noises from the ice maker compartment during the ice-making cycle usually indicate a seized ejector motor.

-• Cracked plastic housing: Physical damage to the DA97-15217B ice maker body visible in the freezer compartment
+• Cracked plastic housing: Visible physical damage to the DA97-15217B ice maker body in the freezer compartment.

-• Water leaking into the ice bucket: Water trickling directly into the ice bin rather than freezing properly inside the ice maker module
+• Water leaking into the ice bucket: Water trickling into the ice bin instead of freezing properly inside the ice maker module.

-• Ice maker arm stuck in up position: The feeler arm that signals when to stop ice production remains raised even when the bucket is empty
+• Ice maker arm stuck in the up position: The feeler arm that indicates when to stop ice production remains raised even when the bucket is empty.

-Before replacing the ice maker, verify that your refrigerator has water pressure at the inlet valve and that the water line is not kinked or frozen.
-A non-functional DA97-15217B is the correct diagnosis only after confirming water supply issues have been ruled out.
+Before replacing the ice maker, ensure that your refrigerator has adequate water pressure at the inlet valve and that the water line isn’t kinked or frozen.
+A malfunctioning DA97-15217B should only be diagnosed after ruling out water supply issues.

 Tools and Materials You’ll Need

-Gather these items before beginning your replacement to avoid interruptions during the repair process.
+Gather these items before you start the replacement to avoid interruptions during the repair.

 • Replacement DA97-15217B ice maker module